jenschr/TCA6408/README.md

     void setup() {
         ioExpanderInputs.begin( TCA6408_ADDR1 ); // Setup on I2C address 0x20
         ioExpanderInputs.writeByte( 0xFF, TCA6408_CONFIGURATION ); // set all channels as outputs (B111111)
-        ioExpanderInputs.writeByte( 0x00, TCA6408_INPUT ); // 0xff turn all channels on
     }

 Read the inputs in the main loop